ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 ---
 Task 1 : Basics of buffer overflows
 ------
-In this first task, we are using simple program with buffer overflow vulnerability for analyzing the behavior of system.
-With specifically crafted input, we will change the behavior to something unintended for purpose of the program, but intended to us.
+In this first task, we are using a simple program with buffer overflow vulnerability for analyzing the behavior of the system.
+With specifically crafted input, we will change the behavior to something unintended for the purpose of the program, but intended to us.

-### A) Using program with improper input validation and analyzing overflow.
+### A) Using a program with improper input validation and analyzing overflow.

-We want to understand very basics of what is actually happening in the stack and in the registers of the machine at the time when overflow occurs.
+We want to understand the very basics of what is actually happening in the stack and in the registers of the machine at the time when overflow occurs.

 > Short intro to buffer overflows and analyzing tutorial can be found [here](Tutorials/Tutorial1A_Analyzing_overflow.md).

 Try it out by yourself.
-It is not necessary, if you are already very familiar with topic and able to answer to bolded questions.
+It is not necessary, if you are already very familiar with the topic and able to answer bolded questions.

 Based on analyzing tutorial:

-What makes this particular (rip) register so interesting?
-What does ret instruction have to do with rip register in most cases of buffer overflows?
+What makes this particular (`rip`) register so interesting?
+What does `ret` instruction have to do with `rip` register in most cases of buffer overflows?

-This leads to conclusion, that in most cases we might need to put our buffer overflow in external function, and it's recommended to do so in this lab for not making things too hard.
-Depending on Operating System and architecture (x86/x64), overflowing return address of main function might not be that easy.
+This leads to the conclusion, that in most cases we might need to put our buffer overflow in an external function, and it's recommended to do so in this lab for not making things too hard.
+Depending on Operating System and architecture (x86/x64), overflowing the return address of the main function might not be that easy.

 You can do this task as 32 - bit or 64 - bit versions.
-By default, program is compiled as 64-bit in provided Kali Linux.
-By changing compiler flags, program can be compiled as 32-bit as well.
+By default, the program is compiled as 64-bit in provided Kali Linux.
+By changing compiler flags, the program can be compiled as 32-bit as well.

-In this case, stack canaries might cause problems, if you are using other distribution than Kali Linux.
-Those has to be disabled.
+In this case, stack canaries might cause problems if you are using a distribution other than Kali Linux.
+Those have to be disabled.

-> ***Explain shortly the role of the rip register and ret instruction, and why we are interested about them.
+> ***Explain briefly the role of the `rip` register and `ret` instruction, and why we are interested in them.
 Explain what is causing the overflow in [example program. ](src/vuln_progs/Overflow.c).
-Further, analyze this program with gdb and try to find suitable size for overflow (padding size), which starts to fill up instruction pointer register.
+Further, analyze this program with gdb and try to find a suitable size for overflow (padding size), which starts to fill up the instruction pointer register.
 You can also make your own program, if you want.***

 ### B) Adding hidden (non-used) function to previous program.
 (And still executing it)

-In short introduction to buffer overflows at previous task, there was an example about accessing secret data by just overflowing the input.
+In a short introduction to buffer overflows at the previous task, there was an example about accessing secret data by just overflowing the input.
 In this task, we are willing to do something similar, in a bit different way.
-We are changing the execution flow of program to something we want.
+We are changing the execution flow of the program to something we want.

-Let's add a new function to previously used program , but never actually use it.
+Let's add a new function to the previously used program , but never actually use it.

-We are going to execute this function by overflowing program with specified input (in other words, with our crafted payload).
+We are going to execute this function by overflowing the program with specified input (in other words, with our crafted payload).

-This payload uses some memory address what you should be able to figure out based on tutorial in A section.
-Suitable padding should be used that address can be overflowed to right place.
-Shortly, by *overflowing to correct place (with specific size of padding) with correct memory address , execution can jump to location of this memory address.
+This payload uses some memory address that you should be able to figure out based on the tutorial in section A. Suitable padding should be used so that the address can be overflowed to the right place.
+Shortly, by *overflowing to the correct place (with specific size of padding) with the correct memory address , execution can jump to the location of this memory address.
 Increase padding little by little.*

 Example scenario would be something like this.
-The function which is never actually called, is printing something and opening shell:
+The function which is never actually called, is printing something and opening the shell:

 ```shell
 # ./Overflow $(python -c 'print "A" * 10')